Phil-Brooks/sloth/README.md

     * Negamax search
     * Transposition table
+    * Quiescence Search

-The engine performs very poorly.
+The engine already performs decently.

 ## Plans

-To add enough to the search to make it perform decently.
-This will definitely include adding **Quiescence Search**.
-Other features will only be added if they make a large differnce as the intention is to keep this as simple as possible.
+To add enough to the search to make it perform well.
+Features will only be added if they make a large differnce as the intention is to keep this as simple as possible.

 ## Purpose